Updated 3/24/2021 – See blue font areas for recent updates. Returning visitors should always refresh the page to see the latest changes.

 - Duty owed to the claimant (may be different for participants vs spectators)

 - Breach of duty was the proximate cause of the sickness.
 Proving causation may be a tall order according to law professor Benjamin Zipurski of Fordham University.
 Zipurski states that a claimant would need to prove they did not have a virus before the event, they did not come in contact with anyone or any shared spaces on the way to the event, and they did not come in contact with anyone or any shared spaces after the event.
 This is further complicated by the long incubation period of COVID-19 which may be up to two weeks.
 On the other hand, it may be possible to trace the transmission of COVID-19 if a cluster of multiple people who attended the same event become infected.
-But despite media publicity over new smart phone COVID exposure tracking apps, it is unlikely that these initiatives will get off the ground due to low voluntary participation as well as concerns over privacy intrusions.
+Despite early media publicity over new smart phone COVID exposure tracking apps, that these initiatives did not get off the ground due to low voluntary participation as well as concerns over privacy intrusions.

 - Damages (medical bills, loss of income, loss of companionship, disability, pain and suffering, etc.)

 In order to prevail, the claimant must prove all 4 elements listed above.
 Failure to prove just one element will result in failure to prove negligence.